You have number seven standing by, number eight, but really number six.

 Thank you, sir.

-When your journeys next week in Palm Springs, how do you uh manage without the sleep number bed?
+When your journeys next week in Palm Springs, how do you manage without the sleep number bed?

 You know, that's an excellent question.

-Uh once you get because the sleep comfort uh uh bed, the select the sleep number bed fits you like a glove once you get your right number, and the that's the firmness and the softness.
+It's a tough adjustment once you get because the sleep comfort bed, the sleep number bed fits you like a glove once you get your right number.

-And uh it's it it's a tough adjustment.
+And it's a tough adjustment.

-What I try to do is just get as tired as I can before I go to bed so that it doesn't matter who's in the bed or what the mattress is, so I can get to sleep.
+What I try to do is just get as tired as I can before I go to bed so that it doesn't matter who's in the bed or what the mattress is so I can get to sleep.

 I've touched on this subject a number of times.